Improve Goal Setting to Achieve Positive Outcomes

 What drives outcomes in human services programs?
 Goals.

-Goal setting is very powerful and when practiced consistently builds critical Executive Function (self-regulation, planning, sustained effort, etc.) skills that lead to positive outcomes.
+Goal setting is very powerful and when practiced consistently builds it build critical Executive Function (self-regulation, planning, sustained effort, etc.) skills that lead to positive outcomes.
 In articulating their goals, participants are able to see their path forward and identity the steps need to get where they want to go, and to plan ahead for what might get in the way.

 If you are one of the many programs that has adopted a goal-oriented coaching methodology such as GPDR/R (Goal, Plan, Do Review/Revise), Goal4It!, FCC (Family Centered Coaching) or MyGoals then let me congratulate you for your efforts.
 Your staff is already practicing goal setting and so you know firsthand the impact it has on achieving self-sufficiency.